Skip to main content

 Postoperative Day 30 After Lower Eyelid Fat Repositioning Surgery — Structural fat repositioning improved contour-related shadows while preserving natural lower eyelid volume.

-Preserving aegyo-sal does not mean doing less surgery.
+Preserving aegyo-sal does not mean performing less surgery.

-It means understanding which structures must remain untouched.
+It means understanding which structures must remain intact.

-This requires careful evaluation of muscle movement, fat position, skin elasticity, and long-term stability.
+This requires careful evaluation of muscle dynamics, fat positioning, skin elasticity, and long-term stability.

 In lower eyelid surgery, restraint is often the most advanced technique.

-Our goal is not to erase every contour under the eye.
+Our goal is not to eliminate every contour beneath the eye.

-Lower eyelid surgery should respect how the face moves—not just how it looks in a still image.
+Lower eyelid surgery must respect how the face moves—not just how it appears in a static image.

-Why Preserving Aegyo-Sal Matters in Lower Eyelid Fat Repositioning
+Why Does Preserving Aegyo-Sal Matter in Lower Eyelid Surgery?

 Seeing the Eye as a Whole, Not in Parts